strobe-audio/strobe-receiver/README.md

           [*]   mDNS/DNS-SD daemon
           [*]     libdns_sd compatibility (Bonjour)

+    System tools:
 <Save> -> /path/to/NERVES\_SYSTEM/.config

+Also in `nerves_system_br/board/nerves-common/busybox-1.22.config` look for `CHRT` and set the configuration to 'y' -- this needs to be in the git repo somehow.

 # you have to do something along the lines of